kabartolo/launch-school/210_js/functions_and_variable_scope/notes.md

   bar();

-  function bar() { // hoisted, variable bar reassigned to this function before bar is called
+  function bar() { // hoisted, variable 'bar' reassigned to this function before bar is called
     console.log('bar again and again'); // 2. logs 'bar again and again' }
 }